shariqriazz/QuickScribe/instructions/common/language-rules.md

 	- Integrate coordinating conjunctions (and/but/or/nor/yet/so):
 		- Following period: integrate with preceding sentence using comma before conjunction when present
 		- Example: "...may.
 But if..."→"...may, but if..."
-	- Integrate sequential independent clauses after period:
+	- Integrate sequential independent clauses after period when sharing topic/context via comma
-		- Integrate separate sentences with shared topic/context via comma separating clauses
-		- Test: clauses form coherent statement when joined
+		- Test: clauses form coherent statement when joined; preserve separation when topic shift or deliberate pause
 		- "That sounds good.
 I will shut it off."→"That sounds good, I will shut it off."
-		- Preserve separation when topic shift or deliberate pause
 		- Place comma before conjunction when joining independent clauses (both with subject + predicate)
 		- Omit comma when coordinating non-clausal elements or when clauses share subject
 		- Never use conjunction after semicolon or colon (redundant)